iterorganization/SimDB/docs/design.md

 1. CLI request with context
     1. context=[alias]
 2. Output written to command line

-### List a Controlled Vocabulary
-1. CLI request with context
-    1. context=subject
-2. CLI SQLite database is updated to the user’s local database from the master (Remote Central database)
-3. Text Output written to command line

 ### File Manifest
 1. Simulation Data Files